Jesuits: Post-Vatican II

 Pope Francis gave his approval to these priorities, saying that they were in harmony with the church's present priorities and with the programmatic letter of his pontificate, Evangelii gaudium.

 Ignatian spirituality

 The spirituality practiced by the Jesuits, called Ignatian spirituality, ultimately based on the Catholic faith and the gospels, is drawn from the Constitutions, The Letters, and Autobiography, and most specially from Ignatius' Spiritual Exercises, whose purpose is "to conquer oneself and to regulate one's life in such a way that no decision is made under the influence of any inordinate attachment".
 The Exercises culminate in a contemplation whereby one develops a facility to "find God in all things".

+A distinctive prayer of this spirituality is the Examen, a daily review of the day's events to detect God's presence and discern his direction.

 Formation

 The formation (training) of Jesuits seeks to prepare men spiritually, academically, and practically for the ministries they will be called to offer the church and world.
 Ignatius was strongly influenced by the Renaissance, and he wanted Jesuits to be able to offer whatever ministries were most needed at any given moment and, especially, to be ready to respond to missions (assignments) from the pope.
 Formation for priesthood normally takes between eight and fourteen years, depending on the man's background and previous education.
 Final vows are taken several years after that, making Jesuit formation among the longest of any of the religious orders.